drivelling-spinel/tartar/doc/extras.md

-2. Obtain D2INTMAP.WAD - _since mod's author is yet to release a version that uses Doom graphic format for images, and not PNGs, players may need to use DOOM editing tool (like Slade) to create the WAD with converted images_
+2. Obtain D2INTMAP.WAD - _since mod's author is yet to release a version that uses Doom graphic format for images, and not PNGs, players may need to use DOOM editing tool (like Slade) to create the WAD with converted images_ - and place it in the same directory as TARTAR.EXE.

-3. Run TARTAR.EXE without PWAD-s (no need for -file or -deh command line argument) and be on the lookout for a message in the console mentioning the selfie stick.
+3. Run TARTAR.EXE with DOOM2 IWAD.
+When running without PWAD-s no additional arguments are required.
+When running with PWADS, enable the intermission maps by adding -wimaps command line argument.